Akhil-peram/python/README.md

  **Strings**
   A sequence data type which stores a character (i.e A gropu of characters is called a string or just one character sometimes :)
+  In python anything in between quotes either "" or '' is a string

        name="Ironman"
        space="" # just one space character
        nums="123456789"
        symbols="!@#$%^&*()"
+       pc='tron'

+       print(name , space , nums , symbols , pc)